Megadeth: 1988–1989: So Far, So Good... So What!

 With a major-label budget, the Paul Lani-produced So Far, So Good...
 So What! took over five months to record.
 The production was plagued with problems, partially due to Mustaine's struggle with drug addiction.
 Mustaine later said: "The production of So Far, So Good...
 So What! was horrible, mostly due to substances and the priorities we had or didn't have at the time."
 Mustaine clashed with Lani, beginning with Lani's insistence that the drums be recorded separately from the cymbals, an unheard-of process for rock drummers.
 Mustaine and Lani became estranged during the mixing, and Lani was replaced by Michael Wagener, who remixed the album.

 So Far, So Good...
 So What! was released in January 1988 and was well received by fans and critics.
 The album featured a cover version of the Sex Pistols' "Anarchy in the U.K."; Mustaine changed the lyrics, later saying that he had simply heard them incorrectly.
 To support the album, Megadeth embarked on a world tour that lasted for nearly eight months.
-The band (along with Savatage) opened for Dio on the Dream Evil tour and supported Iron Maiden on their Seventh Son of a Seventh Son tour, both in the United States.
+The band (along with Savatage) opened for Dio on their Dream Evil tour and supported Iron Maiden on their Seventh Son of a Seventh Son tour, both in the United States.
 They also headlined a North American tour with Warlock and Sanctuary (whose debut album Refuge Denied was produced by Mustaine), and a European trek with Testament, Nuclear Assault, Flotsam and Jetsam and Sanctuary.

 In June 1988, Megadeth appeared in Penelope Spheeris' documentary The Decline of Western Civilization Part II: The Metal Years.
 The documentary chronicled the Los Angeles heavy metal scene of the late 1980s, and Spheeris, who had directed Megadeth in the video for "Wake Up Dead", decided to include them to feature a more serious band in contrast to the glam metal groups.
 Mustaine remembered the film as a disappointment, as it aligned Megadeth with "a bunch of shit bands".